-.
-As they seek to trace it, understand it, and seek treatments and an antidote, they require dependable laboratory equipment and precision weighing instruments.
+Scientists and researchers around the world are hard at work studying the Coronavirus.
+As they seek to trace it, understand it, uncover treatments and a vaccine, they require precision laboratory equipment and weighing instruments.
 This is where OHAUS plays an important role.

 The challenges created by the pandemic are numerous and far-reaching, but we remain committed to the laboratories who rely on us.
 We are steadfast in our focus on reliably precise products, efficient distribution, quality customer service, and, of course, safety – of our employees and customers.
-We’ve also been listening closely to our customers and suppliers and have been hard at work exploring product enhancements to further help support the fight against Covid-19.
+We’ve also been listening closely to our customers and suppliers and have been exploring product enhancements to further help support the fight against Covid-19.

-Tracking COVID-19 Through Waste Water
+Tracking COVID-19 Through Wastewater

 The concept of testing wastewater samples from sewage is not new.
 It’s been done in the past to track anything from infections to drug abuse.
 Now they are being studied to determine the existence of COVID-19 in communities and could give advance warning of where a second wave is taking shape.
 These tests could serve to help communities determine in advance if they may need to take additional social prevention measures.